xcelt/smart-home/README.md

 These results indicate the encryption algorithms are not readily available, as _hashid_ is a well known hacking tool and is quite comprehensive in scope (xxxx, xxxx) and thus take more resources and commitment to crack.

-Even so, we wanted to do an additional test to see if the RSA and Fernet encryption hashes could be broken through an encryption website.
+Even so, we wanted to do some additional tests to see if the RSA and Fernet encryption hashes could be broken through an encryption website.
 RSA and Fernet may not be included in hash-defeat command-line tools, but they may be vulnerable against dedicated cipher-cracking.

-We used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised.
+First, we used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised.
 This website has a comprehensive cipher library, and though it is not a hacking website is easily accessible to hackers looking to verify encryption type.

 Results did not result in either RSA or Fernet suggestions: